Three Critical Angles

 DEFINTIONS:

 Three important angle definitions are crucial to fully comprehending the relationship between Angle of Attack (AOA), Pitch and the aircraft’s Flight Path.
-Please review the definitions below followed by a viewing of the included flash animation.

 Flight Path Angle: